 Hello, and welcome back to top 25 music comparison, where I compare the top 25 songs on iTunes today with the 25 most played songs in my own library.
 As always, explicit songs will be marked as such.
 Tracks that have risen in the ranks on my list since last time will have a green <, and those that have fallen will have a red >.
 Thank you for reading, and please enjoy!

 Top 25 Songs in My Library

 1) "Supermassive Black Hole" Muse

-2) "Death Favors No Man" James Newton Howard, from Snow White and
+2) "Death Favors No Man" James Newton Howard for Snow White

 3) "Adiemus" Adiemus

-8) "Coronation" James Newton Howard, from Snow White and the
+8) "Coronation" James Newton Howard for Snow White and the

-Well, I thought I'd talk today about a special experience I had a few years ago.
-I've been thinking for quite a while how everyone who blogs seems to have this great fun/inspirational stories to put up, and I don't.
-So I've been trying to think of a good story to tell, and finally I decided that the best one I've got is, fittingly, about the best experience I've ever had in my life, and that was my LDS Youth Trek 2011.
-It's kind of appropriate to share now because I'm at BYU-I, surrounded again by kids of the same religion as me, as I was on Trek.
+Today I'd like to talk about a special experience I had a few years ago.
+I've been thinking for a while how everyone who blogs seems to have great fun/inspirational stories to put up, and I don't.
+So I've been trying to think of a good story to tell, and finally, I decided that the best one I've got is about my LDS Youth Trek in 2011, which was the best experience I've had in my life so far.
+It's appropriate to share now because I'm at BYU - Idaho as a new transfer student, surrounded again by kids from my own religion, like I was on Trek.

 Why I Hate James Pat...